 Just like chicken, grilling brings out that characteristic flavor that can only be had from this method.
 Whether it’s the outdoor air or the variable heat, we’re not sure.
 All we know if that the grill is the best way to maximize flavor for your roasted jalapenos!

 Roasting Peppers on the Grill (Directions):

 - Fire up the grill.
 If you’re using a charcoal grill, let the heat come down for about 15-20 minutes.
-If you have a temperature gauge (like on a gas grill) shoot for around 400° (medium-high heat).
+If you have a temperature gauge (like on a gas grill) shoot for around 400°F (medium-high heat).

 - Clean the peppers.
 Clean off any excess dirt using cool water.
 Dry the peppers when done.

 - Place whole peppers on the grill.
 Once the grill has reached the required temperature, place your peppers on the grill above the heat, spacing them by around 1-2 inches.
 Note: You can lightly coat the peppers in a high smoke point oil, but this isn’t required.

 - Grill for 5 minutes with lid closed.
 You want to peppers to get a nice, dark charring on the skins.
 If the temperature is adequately high, this should start to happen after about 5 minutes.
 Check the peppers once or twice to avoid over-cooking.

 - Turn the peppers and cook an addition 4-5 minutes.
 Flip the peppers so the charred side is up, and cook for another 4-5 minutes.
 If the peppers are not charring, keep them on until the skins reach your desired color.
 The peppers should also be soft and pliable at this point.

 - Steam the peppers.
-Skip ahead to learn how to steam your roasted jalapenos here.
+See below to learn how to steam roasted jalapenos.